Virus (musician): Career

 After two years of touring, Dope returned to Chicago and began to write the follow-up album to American Apathy in 2007.
 Later that year, Guitar Hero III: Legends of Rock included a song by Dope called "Nothing for Me Here" on the bonus list and mentions that it will be on the band's upcoming album.

 After Dope signed with Koch Records in 2008 for the band's fifth album, Virus relocated to New Hope, PA.
 Now being on the East Coast again, he was able to pursue new musical ventures in his old stomping ground, New York City.
 Using the name, Andre Virus Karkos, he won the Guitar 2 position for the monstrous Broadway musical Spider-Man: Turn Off the Dark, which all the music was written by U2.
 A proud moment for Virus, since he auditioned for The Edge via video and had to get his approval.
 When Reeve Carney signed on to take the lead role of Peter Parker, a deal was made to have Reeve's band to be hired as key musicians for the show, which led to Virus getting bumped by Zane Carney (Reeve's brother) for the chair of Guitar 2.
 To fill in the gaps between gigs, Virus started teaching guitar, bass, and song composition at the Paul Green School Of Rock Fort Washington, and also begged for more recording work.
 After rebuilding his studio in his new residence, he had his first client in Prong.
 Virus was asked to do a remix of the track "Looking For Them" for "Power of the Damn Mixxxer", the remix counterpart to Prong's 2007 album Power of the Damager.
 The CD was released on May 12, 2009, via 13th Planet Records.

 No Regrets, which is co-written and co-produced by Virus, was released March 10, 2009.
-To coincide with the release, Dope joined the Black Label Bash tour with Black Label Society and Sevendust to promote the album from March 7 – May 17, 2009.
+To coincide with the release, Dope joined the Black Label Bash tour with Black Label Society and Sevendust to promote the album from March 7 to May 17, 2009.
 The first video from the record featured a guest appearance by Zakk Wylde (Ozzy Osbourne, Black Label Society), who lent his signature guitar squeals to the song "Addiction".
 Continuing his desire to teach, Virus gave a tour and lecture to the School of Rock students during the Black Label Bash Tour about a typical day on the tour: loading into the venue, setting up the stage, maintaining gear, and even let the kids play his and Zakk Wylde's guitars.